Chainweaver User Guide

 The “Log out” button in the lower-left of the Section menu will lock your wallet.
 A locked wallet cannot sign transactions or receive signing API calls.

-To find out about the latest improvements to Chainweaver, view Transactions
+Find out about the latest improvements to Chainweaver here.

 Kadena staff will never ask for sensitive information, including passwords, recovery phrases or private keys.

 Chainweaver will only communicate through verified channels.